Microsoft acquires GitHub for $7.5B to solidify developer ties

-Microsoft on Monday confirmed it plans to acquire GitHub, the top software-development platform in the world, for $7.5 billion.
+Microsoft on Monday confirmed it has agreed to acquire GitHub, the top software-development platform in the world, for $7.5 billion in stock.

 In its statement, Microsoft said: